 All instructional personnel will include student performance data for at least three years, including the current year and the two years immediately preceding the current year, when available.
 If less than the three most recent years of data are available, those years for which data are available must be used.
 The table below is a general list.
-Teachers and Principals shall refer to the SDOC created Course & Assessment List which housed on the SDOC website.
+Teachers and Principals shall refer to the SDOC created Course & Assessment List which housed on the SDOC website and can be easily accessed through the following link: